Anassatti/Data-Scientist-Job-UK/README.md

 # Data-Science-Jobs-UK
-Analysis of Data Scientists job market in UK
+This repo is for analysis of Data Scientists job market in UK

 **Project Overview**